johnvenkiah/CI_MS2_John_Venkiah/README.md

 When viewing on mobile in landscape mode, the nav-menu is displayed vertically so users can still view the content.
 When open, the navmenu closes once a user either has tapped on a link or clicked anywhere on the screen, closing the menu.

-##### User stories/site-owner goals covered:
+**User stories/site-owner goals covered:**

 1. Easily navigate the websites pages via the menu or links provided
 3. Experience the same quality in design, user interaction and structure on small mobile devices, tablets as on larger screens
-4. Get responses and confirmation on the website by my interactions with it
+4. Get responses and confirmation from the website by my interactions with it
 15. Display a menu in a navigation bar or popout menu at the top of the page

 ___